sromeroi/aspectrum/README.md

  Also even the .tzx files are supported any kind of custom or turbo loading squeme is not supporting and don't work by now.

- To a resume of aspectrum command line args use "./aspectrum --help"
+ For a resume of aspectrum command line args use "./aspectrum --help"

  You'll need Allegro 4.x to run this program.
  The font.* files MUST be located at the same directory where you